 For further overclocking, the third mode is used.
 On it, the air intake is blocked, and liquid oxygen is supplied to the main combustion chamber.
 In fact, in this configuration, SABER becomes a semblance of a traditional rocket engine.
 This mode provides maximum flight performance.

 While the hybrid engine from REL exists only in the form of documentation and individual units, but the scope of its application has already been identified.
-Such power plants should be of interest in the context of the further development of aviation and astronautics, including at the junction of these two directions.
+Such power plants should be of interest in the context of further development aviation and astronautics, including at the junction of these two directions.

 SABER or a similar product will be useful in creating promising hypersonic atmospheric aircraft for various purposes.
 Using these technologies, you can create transport, passenger or combat aircraft.